 From left toggle menu, click on System, then under Install section click on

-Here click on Browse for file button to locate and install the plugin file downloaded earlier.
+Now click on Or Browse for file button to locate and install the plugin file downloaded earlier.

-Once Installation of plugin is successful.
-Now click on Start Using miniOrange SAML SP plugin.
+Installation of plugin is successful.
+Now click on Get Started!

 2. Configure SimpleSAML as IdP